kennywall/import-test/_posts/2013-03-13-who-runs-the-internet.md

      <li>
           <strong><a href="http://irtf.org" target="_blank">IRTF</a></strong> - Internet Research Task Force - Promotes research of the evolution of the Internet by creating focused, long-term research groups working on topics related to Internet protocols, applications, architecture and technology
      </li>
-     <li style="list-style: none">Governments and Inter-Governmental Organizations - Develop laws, regulations and policies applicable to the Internet within their jurisdictions; participants in multilateral and multi-stakeholder regional and internal fora on Internet Governance
+     <li>Governments and Inter-Governmental Organizations - Develop laws, regulations and policies applicable to the Internet within their jurisdictions; participants in multilateral and multi-stakeholder regional and internal fora on Internet Governance
      </li>
      <li>
           <strong><a href="http://iso.org/iso/country_codes.htm" target="_blank">ISO 3166 MA</a></strong> - International ORganization for Standardization, Maintenance Agency - Defines names and postal codes of countries, dependent territories, special areas of geographic significance